Timers

 bar('three')

-Here, the bar() function is just a debounced wrapped over foo().
+bar() function is just a debounced wrapped over foo().
 Not all calls to bar() will translate to the calls of foo() (hence, the whole point of debouncing).
-Here's what's happening in the example above:
+Here's what's happening in the example above:- bar('one')gets called, starting a 250ms timer for- foo('one').

 Let's try putting this very use case into an automated test: